minjnlgc/STC-23-24/README.md

 Then you will need 3 terminal tabs or windows (there should be one already open).
 In each of them activate the relevant conda environment and go to the django project folder (where manage.py is).

-(For windows user, you will need to have Git Bash.
+(:bangbang: For windows user, you will need to have Git Bash.
 After [adding Conda to Git Bash](https://fmorenovr.medium.com/how-to-add-conda-to-git-bash-windows-21f5e5987f3d), run the following commands with virtual environment activated.)

 In the first terminal run: